EV21/dynb/README.md

 git clone https://github.com/EV21/dynb.git
 ```

-If you want to add the script to you PATH, run :point_down:
+If you want to add the script to you PATH, run 👇

 ```shell
 bash dynb.sh --link